JustinHoyt/sdl_ios_guides/docs/Getting Started/Understanding Permissions/index.md

 ------------|------------------------------------------------------------
 NONE        | The user has not yet opened your app, or the app has been killed.
 BACKGROUND  | The user has opened your app, but is currently in another part of the head unit.
-LIMITED     | A user has opened your app, but the main screen is obscured by a message or an alert.
+LIMITED     | A user has opened your app, but the main screen is obscured by a menu or an alert.
 FULL        | Your app is currently in focus on the screen.

 Be careful with sending user interface related RPCs in the `NONE` and `BACKGROUND` levels; some head units may reject RPCs sent in those states.
 We recommended that you wait until your app's `hmiLevel` enters `FULL` to set up your app's UI.

+To get more detailed information about what state your SDL app is in, check the system context.
+You can find more information about the system context below.

 #### Monitoring the HMI Level
 The easiest way to monitor the `hmiLevel` of your SDL app is through a required delegate callback of `SDLManagerDelegate`.
 The function `hmiLevel:didChangeToLevel:` is called every time your app's `hmiLevel` changes.